jaesu968/ravenous_Complete/README.md

 A list of mock restaurant data is presented to the user.
 Information is transferred efficiently between components using a unidirectional data flow pattern commonly used in React applications.

-This is part two of the project.
+This is final part of the project.